Deep Thoughts; Worldly Vulnerability

 Stunned for a second time in 24 hours!
 Of course I said, yes, and within minutes my phone rang.

 I was a little surprised by the opening of the conversation.
 I found Mr. Martin to initially be quite defensive, not quite ready to recognize why I could be upset.
 He said it was hard to accept that people wouldn’t be able to see his message’s point, especially given his personal record of working to undo the wrongs against the Indigenous over all these years of service.
-This ignores the point that it was he who implemented the annual 2% funding spending cap for INAC in 1996 that imposed harsh consequences on the ability of Indigenous communities to thrive since.
+This ignores the point that it was he who implemented the annual 2% funding spending cap for INAC in 1996, which imposed harsh consequences on the ability of Indigenous communities to thrive since.

-Of course I am aware of Mr. Martin’s efforts; I absolutely acknowledge Mr. Martin’s role in that Accord and I would note I have used that Accord as an example in several conversations on the potential for moving forward (and it’s the third reason I came to despise Harper as PM).
+Of course, I am aware of Mr. Martin’s efforts; I absolutely acknowledge Mr. Martin’s role in that Accord and I would note I have used that Accord as an example in several conversations on the potential for moving forward (and it’s the third reason I came to despise Harper as PM).
 But, again, that’s precisely why I took especial exception to his words.

 To get to his point, he said the Indigenous problem with Canadians is based in ignorance, a lack of history knowledge moreso than racism.
 I said I do understand that as in large part, I believe racism is ignorance, however we have to be careful of how we state things too.
 I sensed this thought wasn’t particularly appreciated.